 If you take the brisket out of the cryovac and it smells nasty then I’m sorry to say that that bad boy has turned on you.

 Like I said, it can be a game of nerves.

-After about 10 hours it had a beautiful bark and a probe slid through the flat like butter.
+I didn’t bother wrapping the brisket and after about 10 hours it had a beautiful bark and a probe slid through the flat like butter.

 I could tell a significant difference in the tenderness of this brisket compared to my usual product.
 The flavor was pretty much the exact same but, yeah….wet ageing made this one of the most tender briskets that I have ever made.

 If you have the time and inclination then you should give wet ageing a try.
 It is an easy and effective barbecue trick to have up your sleeve.